 Connection Culture provides a new way of thinking about leadership based on the universal human need to feel connected to a group (which is in contrast to feeling unsupported, left out, or lonely).
-The book describes a Connection Culture that helps people and organizations thrive versus “cultures of control” and “cultures of indifference” that drain the life out of people and sabotage organizational performance.
-Connection Culture includes inspiring stories of great leaders who created Connection Cultures, scientific evidence that people and organizations need Connection Cultures to thrive, and descriptions of ways to connect that include attitudes, uses of language and behaviors.
+The book describes a connection culture that helps people and organizations thrive versus “cultures of control” and “cultures of indifference” that drain the life out of people and sabotage organizational performance.
+Connection Culture includes inspiring stories of outstanding leaders who cultivated cultures of connection, scientific evidence that people and organizations need human connection to thrive, and descriptions of ways to connect that include attitudes, uses of language and behaviors.
+The 2nd edition adds profiles of diverse leaders who tapped into the power of human connection, questions at the end of each chapter to help the reader apply the material, and a 5-step process to operationalize connection culture.
 Written for busy leaders with little time to waste, Connection Culture is concise, inspiring, and practical.

 Dr. Todd Hall is the Chief Scientist for Connection Culture Group, professor of psychology at Biola University, and faculty affiliate in the Harvard Human Flourishing Program.
 He has 25+ years experience helping individuals and teams thrive.
 Todd’s consulting work focuses on helping leaders experience deep growth and build a Connection Culture.
 He is a regular contributor to the Human Capital Institute, and his writing and work have been featured by Entrepreneur.com, Execunet.com, The Association for Talent Development, and ApprciationatWork.com.